Iahdab/FEND-TravelApp-Project5/README.md

   ### Functionality

    - **Server:**
-     server is `index.js` that do all the wroking job for sending request to app and the return data to the client js. the server work with 3 API interacting with each other , GEOname API, Weatherbit API, PIXabay API geoname after input the city name this api take name and look for this city and return lat and lng. then the pixabay and weather will work with the data from geoname and start request to get data and then sent to client
+     server is `index.js` that do all the working job for sending a request to the app and the return data to the client js. the server work with 3 API interacting with each other, GEOname API, Weatherbit API & PIXabay API , GEOname after input the city name this API take a name and look for this city and return lat and lng. then the PIXabay and Weatherbit will work with the data from GEOname and start request to get data and then sent to the client
    - **Client:**
-     client has  main func. in `formhandler.js` which do start the post datarequest to the server after the user inputs data files.
+     the client has a main func. in `formhandler.js` which do start the post data request to the server after the user inputs data files.
    - **Test:**
      - test server
      - test form handler